hawic2t/hawic2t/README.md

 ### :woman_technologist: About Me :
 Hi, I’m Shirley.
 A professional problem solver who is dedicated, challenge oriented and resourceful to make results happen.
 I connect with people easily and like to listen to people’s problems and offer advice and solutions.
 I’m a Founder who leads with empathy, resourcefulness and dedication to make results happen.
 My MO is being an avid communicator in both the technical and non-technical realm of cyber security.

 I started my cyber security journey in 2021 on the forefront before the industry boom in Australia.
-Thanks to US connections of Cybrary and Grant Collins - Cyber Academy and Melbourne Institute of TAFE, I had the background knowledge to move from project management into an ICT role for cyber security awareness, auditing and incident response.
+Thanks to the US connections from Cybrary and Grant Collins' Cyber Academy and my studies at Melbourne Institute of TAFE in cyber security and networking.

+I was inspired to move from project management to the cyber security field where I'm constantly challenged to grow and evolve on a daily basis.

 - 💻: **Motto:** _Cyber security isn't just an industry, it's a way of life._

-- 👩‍🎓: Currently studying a Certificate III in ICT: Cyber security GRC and consulting, networking, programming and system admin.
+- 👩‍🎓: Currently studying a Certificate III in ICT: Cyber security, governance, risk and compliance, ICT consulting, networking, programming (Python) and system admin.

-- 🫡: In my free time, I love to continue learning, sharing and growing in the CS community by volunteering as a mentor for AWSN, pitching in for cyber events and seminars, meet ups and writing, reading and listening to the latest podcast/trendsand participating in CTFs.
+- 🫡: In my free time, I love to continue learning, sharing and growing in the CS community by volunteering as a mentor for Australian Women in Security Network (AWSN), pitching in for cyber events and seminars, meet ups and writing, reading and listening to the latest podcast/trendsand participating in CTFs.

+:USA: I'm also an active member attendee in US based cyber security based organisations particulary at the National CyberSecurity Alliance events for Cyber security awareness month and Data Privacy week.

 ### 💬: Communities I'm a part of: